cjvegi/Secure-Cloud-Manufacturing/README.md

 ## My contribution:
 ### Implementing interchangeable grippers for the robot

-                               Robot showcasing change of grippers depending on part type
+In the video below, Robot showcases change of grippers depending on part type

 [![Alt text for your video](http://img.youtube.com/vi/n1mCFQPxFD4/0.jpg)](https://www.youtube.com/watch?v=n1mCFQPxFD4)

 ### Developed robot programs to meet the needs of designed manufacturing process

-                     robot program being triggered by part RFID tag and manufacturing operations that follow as a result of an integration of Programmable Logic Controller (PLC), CNC and Robot.
+In the link below, robot program being triggered by part RFID tag and manufacturing operations that follow as a result of an integration of Programmable Logic Controller (PLC), CNC and Robot.

 [![Alt text for your video](http://img.youtube.com/vi/Yc5SE5BIWjw/0.jpg)](https://www.youtube.com/watch?v=Yc5SE5BIWjw)

-### System level integration of Robot, Programmable Logic Controller (PLC) and Computerized Numerical Control (CNC).
+### System-level integration of Robot, Programmable Logic Controller (PLC) and Computerized Numerical Control (CNC).

-                               Fully automated Testbed
+In the link below, you see fully automated Testbed achieved due to system-level integration

 [![Alt text for your video](http://img.youtube.com/vi/wkJNk_RJNKc/0.jpg)](https://www.youtube.com/watch?v=wkJNk_RJNKc)